Year 1

 Year 1 curriculum overview

-Throughout Year 1 the children are exposed to a balanced and varied curriculum, which has been carefully curated to meet the needs of the children.
+Throughout Year 1, children are exposed to a balanced and varied curriculum, which has been carefully curated to meet the needs of the children.

-Across the Autumn term the children are carefully transitioned from the Early Years curriculum through appropriately planned child-initiated activity sessions.
-This allows the children to move onto a more formal curriculum, however play-based activities are incorporated where appropriate to support the children and their holistic learning throughout the year.
+Across the Autumn term, the children are carefully transitioned from the Early Years curriculum through appropriately planned child-initiated activity sessions.
+This allows children to move onto a more formal curriculum.
+However, play-based activities are incorporated where appropriate to support the children and their holistic learning throughout the year.

-x2 Phonics/Spelling sessions, 1x Maths and 1x Literacy lesson.
+• X3 Phonics/Spelling sessions, 1x Maths and 1x English lesson.

 Key texts throughout the year

-These are the texts the children will focus on throughout their Literacy learning journey.
-Often we make irresistible links to other topics across the year using these texts, to engage learners in a range of different ways.
+These are the texts the children will focus on throughout their English learning journey.
+Often, we make irresistible links to other topics across the year using these texts, to engage learners in a range of different ways.

 Autumn Term